Altostra-Labs/altostra-template-gpt-web-app/README.md

-In order to support more than one API key in the same region - you can change the name of the AWS Systems Manager (SSM) parameter that stores the OpenAI API key, and [create a version](https://docs.altostra.com/reference/concepts/versions-repository#creating-a-new-project-version) that when is deployed, uses another API key.
+In order to support more than one API key in the same region - you can change the name of the AWS Systems Manager (SSM) parameter that stores the OpenAI API key, and [create a version](https://docs.altostra.com/reference/concepts/versions-repository#creating-a-new-project-version) that when deployed, uses another API key.

-In order to change AWS Systems Manager (SSM) parameter that stores the OpenAI API key, follow these instructions:
+To change AWS Systems Manager (SSM) parameter that stores the OpenAI API key, follow these instructions:

 1. Open the project in VSCode.